Kerala Forest Research Institute

 The Kerala Forest Research Institute (KFRI) is an organisation based in Peechi, in Thrissur, India.
-It was established in 1975 by the Government of Kerala as part of its Science and Technology Department, and in 2003 became part of the Kerala State Council for Science, Technology and Environment.
+It was established in 1975 by the Government of Kerala as part of its Science and Technology Department, and in 2003 became part of the KSCSTE.

 The institute carries out research, training and extension on a range of disciplines related to tropical forests and forestry.
 Besides its main campus at Peechi in Thrissur District, a sub-centre has been established at Nilambur and a field research centre at Palapilly, in the Thrissur district.
 The main campus situated on the Thrissur-Peechi road has the main administrative offices, research divisions, laboratories, nurseries, greenhouses, museums, guest houses and the Kerala Forest Seed Centre.
 The sub-centre at Nilambur has the Teak Museum and the Bio-resources Nature Trail that attracts many visitors.
 The field research center has the "Bambusetum" with a collection of 65 species of tropical bamboo, an arboretum and the Bamboo Primary Processing Centre.

 The institute also hosts the following international/national offices: